selfup/hyperapp-moisturize/README.md

 ### Purpose

-To dynamically change the state / actions / root view of your app!
+To dynamically change the state / actions / root view of your app :smile:

-If you read [this issue](https://github.com/hyperapp/hyperapp/issues/533) you will discover that there is more to this type of HOA than just dynamic actions!
+If you read [this issue](https://github.com/hyperapp/hyperapp/issues/533) you will discover that there is more to this type of HOA than just dynamic actions :pray:

 [**Caveats**](https://github.com/hyperapp/hyperapp/issues/533#issuecomment-355764579)